Make Your Own In-Home Golf Hitting Bay

 As I mentioned, if you’re going with the full golf simulator model, you’ll need some sort of software and projector (or computer/tablet) to show the ball flight on the screen mentioned above.
 If you decide to keep the net, you can still use a laptop or tablet as the simulator.

-My recommendation for this is to check out SkyTrak, which offers a variety of options to get your golf simulator set up.
+Another good option for this is to check out SkyTrak, which offers a variety of options to get your golf simulator set up.
 Again, FlightScope is another company that offers a golf simulator package that are pre-made, good quality, and relatively easy to assemble.

 What About Putting?